I’ve had a Public Inquiry call up letter, do I need a specialist road transport solicitor?

-Think carefully before you appoint your adviser/ representative.
+Think carefully before you appoint your legal adviser/ representative.
 In the case of transport consultants, they are not solicitors or barristers and submissions from them will not carry as much weight as in the case of solicitors or barristers.
 This is due to the fact that solicitors and barristers are regulated professionals and transport consultants are not.

 Hugh Carlisle QC, President of the Transport Tribunal echoed such observations in Appeal 2006/252 (an appeal by Alec Hayden T/a Trans Consult) when he quoted observations made in the case of 2005/385 K Grant: